Stephanie Winston Wolkoff

-Stephanie Winston Wolkoff (née Batinkoff) is an American fashion and entertainment executive and former senior advisor to the first lady Melania Trump.
-Before her controversial role in politics, she produced various notable events in New York City, including the Met Gala, and later worked as the founding fashion director for Lincoln Center and facilitated the expansion of its Mercedes-Benz Fashion Week.
+Stephanie Winston Wolkoff (born Batinkoff, January 21, 1971) is an American fashion and entertainment executive and former senior advisor to the first lady Melania Trump.
+Before her role in politics she produced various notable events in New York City, including the Met Gala, and later worked as the founding fashion director for Lincoln Center facilitating the expansion of its Mercedes-Benz Fashion Week.

 Early life

 Wolkoff was born to parents Barbara (née Carnel) and Barry Batinkoff and raised in the Catskills.
 Her family is Jewish.
 Wolkoff is the sister of actor Randall Batinkoff.
 She attended Fordham University, where she played NCAA Division I basketball as a power forward for two years.
-She then transferred to Loyola University New Orleans where she graduated with a degree in communications.
+She then transferred to Loyola University New Orleans where she was graduated with a degree in communications.

 Career

 Her first job was as a lobbyist for Sotheby's, and she later worked as an assistant to New York concert promoter Ron Delsener.
-In 1996, Wolkoff started working for Vogue magazine as a public relations manager, where she helped organize events such as the VH1 Fashion Awards and the Met Gala.
-After briefly resigning in 2010, she was rehired by Anna Wintour, who installed Wolkoff as fashion director for New York Fashion Week.
+In 1996 Wolkoff started working for Vogue magazine as a public relations manager where she helped organize events such as the VH1 Fashion Awards and the Met Gala.
+After briefly resigning in 2010 she was rehired by Anna Wintour who installed Wolkoff as fashion director for New York Fashion Week.
 She met Melania Knauss, then Donald Trump's girlfriend, in 2003 while working for Vogue, and the two became friends.
 She attended the Trump wedding and Melania's baby shower, and they lunched together regularly.
 She says Melania was like "the sister I never had before".

 Role in the Trump administration

 In 2016, Wolkoff created an event planning firm, WIS Media Partners, which was instrumental in organizing the Inauguration of Donald Trump in January 2017.
 Wolkoff's firm was paid $26 million for their services: about one-quarter of the total expenses of the inauguration.
-According to a tax filing, most of the money went to other vendors and a dozen staff members.
+According to a tax filing most of the money went to other vendors and a dozen staff members.

-Early in the Trump administration, Wolkoff was named an unpaid senior advisor to first lady Melania Trump.
+Early in the Trump Administration Wolkoff was named as an unpaid senior advisor to first lady Melania Trump.
 Melania Trump cut ties with Wolkoff on February 26, 2018.
-Wolkoff resigned that month, after the extent of her firm's compensation for organizing the inaugural festivities was reported.
+Wolkoff resigned that month after the extent of her firm's compensation for organizing the inaugural festivities was reported.
 She says she was "scapegoated" and that only $1.6 million of the $26 million went to her personally.